Brett-Kennedy/DatasetTester/README.md

 The returned list may be examined and the parameters refined if desired.

-Alternatively, users may call datasets_tester.find_by_name() to request a list of specific dataset names as returned by the OpenML API.
+Alternatively, users may call datasets_tester.find_by_name() or datasets_tester.find_by_tag() to request a list of specific dataset names or tags as returned by the OpenML API.

 A call is then made, such as: